suurjaak/dblite/README.md

 ### Name quoting

-Table and column names are not quoted automatically.
+Table and column name strings are not quoted automatically.
 Names with whitespace or non-alphanumeric characters or reserved words can be quoted with `Database.quote()` and `Transaction.quote()`: